 What Is Corneal Dystrophy?

-Corneal dystrophy affects the layer of the eye called the cornea.
-The cornea is the front, clear layer of the eye and with corneal dystrophy, this clear layer develops opacities.
-This opacity can be due to lipids or even calcium deposits.
-Some people may confuse corneal dystrophy with cataracts, but these diseases affect different parts of the eye.
-Cataracts affect the lens in the eye while corneal dystrophy affects the cornea.
+Corneal dystrophy is a disease that affects the cornea, the eye's frontmost transparent layer.
+Corneal dystrophy causes a buildup of material in the cornea, causing opacity and potentially obscuring vision.
+The opacity can usually be attributed to the accumulation of lipids or calcium deposits.
+Some may confuse corneal dystrophy with cataracts, but these diseases affect different parts of the eye.
+Cataracts affect the eye's lens, while corneal dystrophy affects the cornea.
 Corneal dystrophy is a progressive disease, meaning it worsens over time.

 Causes of Corneal Dystrophy